 Synsepalum dulcificum is reportedly very difficult to germinate from seed.
 Of the two seeds I had, both germinated and I attribute that to keeping my soil pH VERY low (~4pH).
 How do you get your pH that low?
 Well…and this is a funny one (but it’s worked for me), I add old kombucha that I’ve been brewing for about a month to tap water and then I’ll add fertilizer before I water the plants.
 Kombucha, which has a pH of about 2.5-3, adjusts the pH of my tap water (which is 7.5pH) to about 4.
 Normally I only need about 1/4 kombucha to 3/4 tap water.

-pH Update: as of spring 2018, I use a product called “pH Down” it’s phosphoric acid (extremely corrosive), but 30 drops in 1/2 a gallon (2L) brings the pH of my tap water from 7.5 to 4pH.
-If you don’t want to use phosphoric acid, another good alternative is citric acid and I’ve heard some people just use vinegar (acetic acid).
-Whatever you use, make sure you buy a pH meter and test the water before you fertilize (this will likely cost you about $100 for a digital pH meter).
+pH Update: as of spring 2018, I started using a product called “pH Down” it’s phosphoric acid, but about 30 drops in 1/2 a gallon (2L) brings the pH of my tap water from 7.5 to 4pH.
+If you don’t want to use phosphoric acid, another good alternative is citric acid and I’ve heard some people have had success just using vinegar (acetic acid).

 Why do some fruiting plants like the Miracle Berry need low pH?